Cancel MetroFax in a Matter of Minutes

 Why bother with unresponsive customer support when we know a better way?
 With DoNotPay, you can click a few buttons and be rid of MetroFax.
 Check out how to do it:

-- Access DoNotPay through your web browser
+- Access DoNotPay through your

 - Choose Find Hidden Money